SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 Add references to the new project for:

+- Cirrious.MvvmCross
-- Cirrious.MvvmCross.Android
+- Cirrious.MvvmCross.Droid
 - Cirrious.MvvmCross.Binding.Android
+- System.Net.dll and System.Windows.dll (saved in the Droid specific MvvmCross folder!)
-- Tutorial.Core.Droid
+- Tutorial.Core

-Add a link to the /Resources/Values to the resource file Cirrious.MvvmCross.Binding.Android/ResourcesToCopy/MvxBindingAttribute.xml - then make sure this file type is set to AndroidResource.
+Add a file MvxBindingAttribute.xml to the /Resources/Values and fill it with [this content](https://github.com/slodge/MvvmCross/blob/vnext/Cirrious/Cirrious.MvvmCross.Binding.Droid/ResourcesToCopy/MvxBindingAttributes.xml) - then make sure this file type is set to AndroidResource.
 Doing this copies in the required identifiers into your local project resources, enabling the Android SDK to generate some unique integer identifier for them.

 Now, lets create some Views...

 First the resources:
-In Resources/Layout, add a new file "ListItem_ViewModel.axml" - this is the template for each individual ListItem:
+In Resources/Layout, add a new Android Layout "ListItem_ViewModel.axml" - this is the template for each individual ListItem:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <TextView